Welcome to The Bexar County Small Business & Entrepreneurship Department

 Complianceprovides information on the Bexar County Small, Minority, and Women-owned Business Enterprise / Disadvantaged Business Enterprise Programs, Requirements for contracting with Bexar County, and tools for outreach & utilization measurement & reporting.

 Conference links you to the annual Bexar County Business Conference, which is the largest small business event of the year.
-Information including agendas, exhibitor lists, speakers, photos and more from our 20-year history can be found here, as well as online registration for our upcoming conference on December 8th, 2021.
+Information including agendas, exhibitor lists, speakers, photos and more from our 20+ year history can be found here, as well as online registration for our upcoming conference.